Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 20N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.47 degrees Kelvin in August 2025, versus 1.37 in July 2025.
+In both land and oceanic locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.47 degrees Kelvin in August 2025, compared to 1.37 in July.

 Sample.
-The monthly time series displayed in the chart has 2,108 data points in total.
-The series covers the span of time going from January 1850 to August 2025.
+There are 2,108 observations in the monthly series shown in the plot above.
+The series covers the time range extending from January 1850 to August 2025.

 History.
-Here's a glimpse of some descriptive statistics calculated on the entire sample: the anomaly reached a maximum of 2.27 degrees Kelvin in November 2024; it recorded a bottom of -1.56 in January 1893; it had a mean value of -0.15.
+Here are a few simple statistics calculated on the whole sample: the anomaly hit a peak of 2.27 degrees Kelvin in November 2024; it reached its lowest level of -1.56 in January 1893; it was equal on average to -0.15.

 Latest values